Evelyn Wanjiru: Life and career

-Evelyn Wanjiru started her music career at the age of nine, singing in a local church and participating in school music festivals.
-She is the fourth-born of Helen Muhonja and Crispin Kinyua in a family of five.
+Wanjirū is the fourth-born of Helen Muhonja and Crispin Kinyūa in a family of five.
 Born in Nairobi in 1989, she was raised in Nakuru's Freehold Estate, where she attended Saint Mary's Girls Primary and Langalanga Secondary School.
+Wanjirū started singing at age nine in church and school music festivals.

-In her early education, she was deeply involved in drama and the school choir, presaging her later success.
-She later joined Tears Group, Nakuru, for a course in music before further benefiting from the government of Kenya at the 2010 Talent Academy at Kabarak University Nakuru.
-After early successes in church and school festivals, commercial recognition came when music producer Agundabweni Akweyu discovered her talent.
+Early on, she was actively involved in drama and the school choir.
+She later joined Tears Group, Nakuru, for a course in music before further benefiting from the Permanent Presidential Music Commission (P.P.M.C) at the 2010 Talent Academy at Kabarak University.
+After early successes in church and school festivals, she was discovered by music producer Agundabweni Akweyu.
 Together they started Bwenieve Productions, a music recording studio.
-She recorded her first album "Mazingira," which was later re-branded as "Waweza."
-This album resulted in increased public awareness and accolades, most notably for her songs "Waweza" and "Hossana."
-“Waweza” was nominated as Worship Song and Wanjiru as New Artist of the Year for the 2012 Groove Awards.
+She recorded her first album "Mazingira," which was later re-branded as "Waweza.
+This album received accolades, most notably for her songs "Waweza" and "Hossana.
+"Waweza" was nominated as Worship Song and Wanjiru as New Artist of the Year for the 2012 Groove Awards.

 The song "Mazingira" was also selected as the theme song of the Kenyan government's campaign to reclaim Mau Forest in 2010.
-During the launch of this reforestation project in eastern Mau, the incumbent Prime Minister of Kenya was notably impressed by the song, appointing Wanjiru as the official music ambassador for Mau Forest.
-Under the auspices of this appointment, Wanjiru began the “Mazingira Bora Afya Bora" campaign for the promotion of good health and a healthy environment.
+During the launch of this reforestation project in eastern Mau, the incumbent Prime Minister of Kenya was impressed by the song, appointing Wanjiru as the official music ambassador for Mau Forest.
+Under the auspices of this appointment, she began the “Mazingira Bora Afya Bora" campaign for the promotion of good health and a healthy environment.

 The title song of her second album "Mungu Mkuu", won the 2015 Groove Awards Album of the Year.
-The hit song Mungu Mkuu saw Evelyn rise to a higher level of musical stardom, since then she has been consistently releasing songs that are well-received across nations.

-From her third album titled "Matendo", the song "Tulia" a collaboration with Vick Kitonga Won 2016 groove awards collaboration of the year, "Nikufahamu" from the same album was nominated for Afrima in the category 'inspiration African female artist of the year 2016' .She won the 2016 Xtreem awards worship song of the year.
+From her third album titled "Matendo", the song "Tulia" a collaboration with Vick Kitonga Won 2016 groove awards collaboration of the year, "Nikufahamu" from the same album was nominated for Afrima in the category 'inspiration African female artist of the year 2016.
+She won the 2016 Xtreem awards worship song of the year.
 The Sauti Awards U.S.A 2016 nominated her for East Africa female artist of the year.